kristinemlarson/gnssrefl/docs/pages/utilities.md

 The optional inputs (at this time):

--azim1 min azimuth (degrees)
+- azim1 min azimuth (degrees)

--azim2 min azimuth (degrees)
+- azim2 min azimuth (degrees)

--el_list 5 10 15 20 25 (for example)
+- el_list 5 10 15 20 25 (for example)

--lat latitude in degrees
+- lat latitude in degrees

--lon longitude in degrees
+- lon longitude in degrees

--el_height ellipsoidal height in meters
+- el_height ellipsoidal height in meters

--fr frequency (1,2,5 allowed)
+- fr frequency (1,2,5 allowed)

--RH reflector height in meters
+- RH reflector height in meters

--system constellation (gps,glonass,galileo, beidou)
+- system constellation (gps,glonass,galileo, beidou)

--output base filename for the kml file
+- output base filename for the kml file

 The output goes to $REFL_CODE/Files.
 The code relies on orbits stored on github.
 These will be downloaded and stored the first time you run the code.
 It also needs the EGM96 file